Springer hits 2 HRs, Astros beat A's 5-2 for 2-0 ALDS lead - WHIZ News

 Springer put Houston ahead to stay with a two-run, two-out drive in the third on a second straight 90-degree day at Dodger Stadium.

-Maldonado’s solo shot in the fifth chased loser Sean Manaea in his first appearance of this postseason.
-Yusmeiro Petit came in and promptly gave up Springer’s second homer of the game, extending Houston’s lead to 5-2.
+Maldonado’s solo shot chased loser Sean Manaea in his first appearance this postseason.
+Yusmeiro Petit came in, and Springer connected for his second homer of the game.
 Maldonado yelled and raised his right arm in celebration from his seat in the dugout.

+“Just a couple bad pitches,” Manaea said.
+“I know we are going to figure this thing out and turn it around.”

 Springer’s 17 postseason homers tied Nelson Cruz and Jim Thome for most through a player’s first 54 career postseason games.
 Five of Springer’s postseason homers have come at Dodger Stadium, where the Astros beat the Dodgers in Game 7 of the 2017 World Series.